belle2/basf2/online_book/basf2/roe.rst

 .. admonition:: Solution
      :class: toggle solution

-     The Rest Of Event variables are in Rest Of Event secection of `VariableManager` page, which starts from :b2:var:`bssMassDifference` variable.
+     The Rest Of Event variables are in Rest Of Event section of `VariableManager` page, which starts from :b2:var:`bssMassDifference` variable.